 ALAAP B. SHAH is a Member of the Firm in the Health Care and Life Sciences practice, in the firm's Washington, DC, office.

-- Advises clients on federal and state privacy and data security laws and regulations
+- Advises clients on privacy, cybersecurity, and data protection laws and regulations

 - Advises on cybersecurity and data breach matters